ukcs485gFall2022/final-project-client-seunadekunle/README.md

 -->

 An example application of [CareKit](https://github.com/carekit-apple/CareKit)'s OCKSample synchronizing CareKit data to the Cloud via [ParseCareKit](https://github.com/netreconlab/ParseCareKit).
-This app allows user to maintain habits and to track them the goal is to provide a centralized locations for users to stick to habits.
+This app allows user to maintain habits and to track them the goal is to provide a centralized locations for users to stick to habits, this app also provides a trackScore that measures how devoted you are to making your app better.